Channel News Asia "Millionaire Minds"

 What does it cost?

 In lieu of a program fee, for all investor fellowships, we ask you to contribute to the Hyper Accelerator Scholarship Fund.
-For the Investor-in-Residence Fellowship, we ask for a $5,000 donation that enables two founders from developing countries to partake in the Hyper Accelerator
+For the Investor-in-Residence Fellowship, we ask for a tuition fee of $8000 that covers the cost of the program and that enables two founders from developing countries to partake in the Hyper Accelerator

 What do I get as a participant?